tomsterBG/tomsterbg.github.io/_posts/2025-05-05-why-am-i-doing-this-and-how-dangerous-is-it?.md

 ---
 layout: post
-title: "Why am i doing this and how dangerous is it?"
+title: "Why am i making a blog and how dangerous is it?"
 date: 2025-05-05
 last_edit: 2025-05-07
 critics: 0